MikeHongyuanFan/lianV3/backenddjango/Sprint1Readme/Sprint1Implementation.md

    - Create `Reminder` model
    - Implement Celery task for checking and sending reminders
    - Add API endpoints for managing reminders
+   - User can set automated email reminders to either other team members or client or both (user can choose who the reminder email will be sent to)
+   - User can change who the email is sent from (MAYBE POSSBILE NEED TO DOUBLE CHECK WITH MIKE)
+      -Example: Benson asks Ivan to help send an email for Benson to a client.
+The client will receive the email with the sender being Benson.
+When client replies to email it will send email to Benson NOT Ivan.
 ## Milestone 5: Application Enhancements (Week 6)

 1. **Day 28: Stage Name Updates**